xxbek/selenium_project/README.md

 pip install pytest
 pytest -v --tb=line --language=en -m need_review

-## The main page, authorization page and shopping cart page are being tested:
+## The main page, authorization page and basket page are being tested:
 * Ability to follow links
-* Adding an item to the cart
+* Adding an item to the basket
 * User Registration
 * Presence and absence of elements on the page
 * Basket balance control